today6254/DRL_C_S/README.md

 cd src
 python main.py
 ```
-The result will be saved in the `saved_model` folder.
+The result will be saved in the project's root directory.
 ### Requirements
 ```
 python            3.9.12